End user computing device shortage: Important advice from SHI

 Because at SHI we believe it is important to work closely with our customers to help you overcome these device shortages where we can, and to help you cope with them where we cannot.

-Working closely with our experts in hardware, configuration, and end user computing, we have compiled advice that is relevant for all SHI customers and any other organization considering a device refresh program in 2021.
+Working closely with our experts in hardware, configuration, and end-user computing, we have compiled advice relevant to all SHI customers and any other organization considering a device refresh program in 2021.

 Don’t delay: Act today